Recycle Car Seats: Saving Kids, Saving Earth

 If the website doesn’t list state your state, you can search online for programs near you.

 Some big box stores offer trade-in programs periodically where you can bring in your old car seat for recycling and they give you a discount on your next seat or a gift card to use in their store.
 Target has been doing this for years.
-And Walmart did a similar program in 2019 in associated with TerraCycle.
-Keep an eye out at these stores for when their next one will be.
+They offer a 20% discount for other baby gear in return for the used/crashed/expired seat.
+They work with Waste Management to collect and recycle car seats to be turned into other goods.

 You can also check with the car seat manufacturer of your car seat.
 Some offer recycling of their seats.